ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 ~~~
 {: .language-bash}

+### Execution steps of the parallel "Hello, world" program
+- The *parallel* pragma directs compiler to make a code that will start a number of threads equal to what was passed to the program via the variable OMP_NUM_THREADS
+- Each thread then executes the function *printf("Hello World\n")*
+- The threads rejoin the main thread when they return
+from the *printf()* function, at which point they are terminated
+- The main thread is then terminated itself

 > ## Using multiple cores
 > Try running the "hello" program with different numbers of threads.
 > - Can you use more threads than the cores on the machine?
+>
 > You can use *nproc* command to find out how many cores are on the machine.
 >
 >>## Solution
 >> Threads are an OS abstraction and have no direct relationship to cores.
-You can launch as many threads as you want (the maximum number of threads can be limited by OS and/or OpenMP implementation), however the performance may degrade.
+You can launch as many threads as you want (the maximum number of threads can be limited by OS and/or OpenMP implementation), however the performance may degrade if you use more threads than physical cores.
 > {: .solution}
 {: .challenge}

-> ## OpenMP with Slurm
+> ## OpenMP with SLURM
-> When you wish to submit an OpenMP job to the job scheduler Slurm, you can use the following boilerplate.
+> When you wish to submit an OpenMP job to the job scheduler SLURM, you can use the following boilerplate.
 > ~~~
 > #!/bin/bash
 > #SBATCH --account=sponsor0